TheMiningPickaxe/DaVinci-Resolve-Converter/README.md

 - You can make it generate a log file if you want.
 - The input and output files are easy to change.
 You can do this at the top of file.

+# Important Notes

-NOTE - I'm 99% sure this doesn't work with regular DaVinchi Resolve.
+I'm almost certain the filetypes this spits out do not work with regular DaVinchi Resolve on Linux.
 You'll need to ask an LLM to convert it to DNxHD for that and, what can I say?
 Have fun with that file size.

-Either run it as a .bash file, or simply copy-paste in Konsole.
 I do not know if it works on Windows, nor am I ever going to test that.
 This is very much a take it and use it how it is or leave it type of deal.
 Or, if you're interested in tinkering with this because you understand FFMPEG and Konsole lingo, don't let me stop     you.

-Happy converting!
+---

+**Happy converting!**